 Yes, Turkey is a winter destination, too!

 Reasons Why Winter In Turkey Is A Good Idea

-I could give you endless reasons, but let’s keep it brief about why you should book a winter vacation in Turkey.
+I could give you infinite reasons, but let’s keep it brief about why you should book a winter vacation in Turkey.

-Istanbul is busy no matter the month, but the country’s rest tends to be quieter during the winter months.
+Istanbul is busy no matter the month, but the country’s rest tends to be quieter during winter.
 That means you can explore without feeling hot and sticky and picking your way through the crowds.
-There is a vast amount of history to appreciate in Turkey, and fewer crowds give you a better chance of enjoying it.
+Turkey has a vast amount of history to appreciate, and fewer crowds give you a better chance of enjoying it.
 Of course, it also makes traveling from A to B much more effortless.

 A Different Experience

 Great Weather (Mostly)

 I’m not going to lie and say that Turkey doesn’t get cold because, in some places, it really does; however, for the most part, it’s far milder and drier than much of Europe.
 I’ll get onto the weather shortly because the sheer size of Turkey means that you can’t lump the entire country into one weather zone.

-Fewer crowds, great weather, and plenty to see and do means you can certainly fill up your phone with some Insta-worthy snaps.
+Fewer crowds, great weather, and plenty to see and do means you can fill up your phone with Insta-worthy snaps.
 When it snows (occasionally it does), those photos will go from wow to winter wonderland wow in seconds.

 Weather In Turkey During Winter

 The weather varies wildly according to where you go and when you go.
 Winter officially starts in the middle of December, although you might get the odd chilly day towards the end of November.
 The winter lasts until the middle of March, but February days can be enjoyable in some places, particularly on the south coast.

 The coldest place in Turkey is Erzurum during winter, located in the east of the country; however, Ankara is also an icy spot, sometimes heading into minus numbers.
 Snow here is possible much of the time.
 If you’re visiting